hpoul/codeux.design/web/content/000.articles.blog/002.manage-secrets-flutter-project.article/@body.md

 3. Building release builds on Travis (Android) and Cirrus CI. (iOS) (Coming soon)

+# Outline

+In this article you will get a quick overview on how to manage secrets you usually encounter in flutter apps:

+1. First a quick explanation of Blackbox, a tool we will use to encrypt all secrets.
+2. Signing keys for android and how to configure gradle.
+3. Provisioning profiles for iOS with fastlane match.

 # Blackbox Overview

 It is generally not a good idea to add plaintext API keys, passwords, etc.